 - 1. If a missile exits the scene (i.e. missile.pos.y > 5), set its velocity to zero. - 2.
 Create a variable called hits and add one to this variable every time a missile hits a sphere. - 3.
-Print hits every time a missile hits a ball. - B Do everything for C and the following. - 1.
+Print hits every time a missile hits a ball. - ${\bf B}\,$ Do everything for ${\bf C}$ and the following. - 1.
 Make 10 balls that move back and forth on the screen and set their y-positions to be greater than y = 0 so that they are all on the top half of the screen. - 2.
-Add a variable called shots and increment this variable every time a missile is fired.

-${f A}$ Do everything for ${f B}$ with the following modifications and additions.
+Add a variable called shots and increment this variable every time a missile is fired. - ${\bf A}\,$ Do everything for ${\bf B}$ with the following modifications and additions. - 1.
+The score should not be simply based on whether a missile hits a ball, but it should also be based on how many missiles are needed.
+For example, if you hit all four balls with only four missiles shot, then you should get a higher score.
+Also, if you hit all four balls with only four missiles shot in only 1 s, then you should get a higher score than if it required 10 s.
+Design a scoring system based on missiles fired, hits, and time.
+Write your scoring system below.